 Amazon EFS provides secure access for thousands of connections for Amazon EC2 instances, Amazon Lambda functions, Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), and on-premises servers simultaneously using a traditional file permissions model, file locking, and hierarchical directory structure via the NFSv4 protocol.
 Amazon EC2 instances can access your file system across AZs and regions while on-premises servers can access via Amazon Direct Connect.

 Amazon EFS is designed to provide the throughput, IOPS, and low latency needed for a broad range of workloads and offers two performance modes for file systems using regional storage classes: General Purpose and Max I/O. General Purpose provides the lowest latency per file system operation and can achieve this for random or sequential IO patterns.
 Max I/O can scale to higher levels of aggregate throughput and operations per second and is ideal for highly parallelized applications that can scale out to thousands of Amazon EC2 instances.
 File systems using One Zone storage classes only support General Purpose performance mode.

 Containers and serverless file storage

 Amazon EFS is integrated with Amazon Web Services containers and serverless compute services that require shared storage for latency-sensitive, and IOPS-heavy workloads at any scale.
-In a single step, Amazon EFS provides applications running on Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), AWS Fargate, and Amazon Lambda, access to shared file systems for stateful workloads.
+In a single step, Amazon EFS provides applications running on Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), Amazon Fargate, and Amazon Lambda, access to shared file systems for stateful workloads.